Chinese Cambodians: Trade and industry

 Today, Cambodians of Chinese ancestry are now at the forefront of opening up the country's economy as an international Overseas Chinese economic outpost.
 Much of the foreign investment now entering Cambodia is being channeled through Overseas Chinese bamboo networks.
 Many members of the Chinese Cambodian business community often act as agents for expatriate Mainland and Overseas Chinese financiers and investors outside of Cambodia.
-Of particular note is Mainland China's economic role in the country, which has emerged to become a dominant foreign economic power player in Cambodia.
+Of particular note is mainland China's economic role in the country, which has emerged to become a dominant foreign economic power player in Cambodia.
 China's source of external influence in the Cambodian economy has encouraged Cambodian businessmen of Chinese ancestry to reestablish and regain their past businesses and regain their lost property which was once confiscated by the Khmer Rouge.
 The modern Cambodian business sector is highly dependent on Chinese-owned companies who control virtually the country's entire economy with their augmented patronage being enhanced by the larger presence of lawmakers and politicians who are of at least part-Chinese ancestry themselves.
-Cambodia's lack of an indigenous Khmer commercial culture in the private sector that is dominated entirely by Cambodians of Chinese ancestry, has encouraged a plethora of Mainland Chinese foreign investment capital into the country.
-From 1994 to July 2011, Mainland China invested more than US$8.8 billion across the country.
-The Cambodian government has made efforts to attract hundreds of millions of dollars in investments from Mainland China and Overseas Chinese financiers and investors as well as marketing the nation's tourism industry to potential Mainland Chinese clientele.
-In addition, Mainland Chinese expatriate entrepreneurs and investors have been coming to Cambodia in droves to acquire Cambodian assets and have invested substantial amounts of capital across the Cambodian economy, channelling their financial capital through the bamboo network.
-The Cambodian Chinese business community has been backed by the Cambodian political elite as much of the country's economic vitality depends on Overseas Chinese entrepreneurs and investors and the pouring of Mainland Chinese investment capital for job creation, which has also added to the globalized aggregate value-added investment chain in the country.
+Cambodia's lack of an indigenous Khmer commercial culture in the private sector that is dominated entirely by Cambodians of Chinese ancestry, has encouraged a plethora of mainland Chinese foreign investment capital into the country.
+From 1994 to July 2011, mainland China invested more than US$8.8 billion across the country.
+The Cambodian government has made efforts to attract hundreds of millions of dollars in investments from mainland China and Overseas Chinese financiers and investors as well as marketing the nation's tourism industry to potential mainland Chinese clientele.
+In addition, mainland Chinese expatriate entrepreneurs and investors have been coming to Cambodia in droves to acquire Cambodian assets and have invested substantial amounts of capital in numerous industries across the Cambodian economy, channelling their financial capital through the bamboo network.
+The Cambodian Chinese business community has been backed by the Cambodian political elite as much of the country's economic vitality depends on Overseas Chinese entrepreneurs and investors and the pouring of mainland Chinese investment capital for job creation, which has also added to the globalized aggregate value-added investment chain in the country.
 The CPP itself has incorporated many members of Chinese ancestry themselves who provide financial support to the party with many high government officials and other major political decision-makers being of partial Chinese ancestry themselves.
 The position of the Chinese minority in Cambodia has undergone a dramatic turn for the better and the Chinese seem to have regained much of their previous economic clout prior to the establishment of the Khmer Rouge.
 The influx of Chinese capital into Cambodia's economy has also led to a resurgence of Chinese cultural pride among the Chinese Cambodian community while concurrently creating new jobs and fostering new economic niches.
 Following the transition of Cambodia from socialism to market-driven state-owned capitalist principles, Cambodia's Chinese community began to reassert their cultural identity and economic clout.
-This reassertion of Chinese identity has blossomed into confident displays of Han Chinese ethnic pride following the influx of Mainland Chinese investment into Cambodia.
-Since 1990, Cambodia witnessed a rebirth of Han Chinese identity, cultural expression, and business boom across the country.
+This reassertion of Chinese identity has blossomed into confident displays of Han Chinese ethnic pride following the influx of mainland Chinese investment into Cambodia.
+Since 1990, Cambodia has witnessed a rebirth of Han Chinese identity, cultural expression, and business boom across the country.
 Regional trade networks were restored and small and medium-sized businesses have flourished since the introduction of market-driven state-owned capitalist principles.
-The growing economic collaboration between China and Cambodia and the huge investments being made by the Chinese Cambodian business community, Overseas Chinese, and Mainland Chinese companies in the country have led the Chinese Cambodian community to see its numbers expand dramatically since the turn of the 21st century.
+The growing economic collaboration between China and Cambodia and the huge investments being made by the Chinese Cambodian business community, Overseas Chinese, and mainland Chinese companies in the country have led the Chinese Cambodian community to see its numbers expand dramatically since the turn of the 21st century.